sourcegraph/handbook/content/usage.md

 1. Focus in Chrome’s address bar (by clicking, tapping, or pressing <kbd>⌘L</kbd> on macOS or <kbd>Ctrl+L</kbd> on Linux).
 1. Type the keyword you entered previously (e.g., `hb`) then press <kbd>Tab</kbd>.
 1. Type in a query and press <kbd>Enter</kbd>.

+## Wiki and Google Docs handbooks become stale

+Being [handbook-first](#why-handbook-first) requires the handbook to be up to date.
+It is very difficult to keep handbooks in wikis and Google Docs up to date because:

+1. Many handbook changes require updating references and mentions across multiple pages (e.g., changing a product usage metric's name or a dashboard's URL might require updates to 10+ pages across the product, marketing, and sales sections).
+In wikis and Google Docs, there is no easy way to propose a *group* of changes to multiple sections or pages.
+In Google Docs, for example, each edit operation is shown separately.
+As a result, people making and reviewing edits can easily miss other places that need to be updated.
+1. Many handbook changes are collaborative and need to be reviewed, revised, and commented on by other teammates.
+Wikis don't make this easy or possible, and Google Docs has very limited review and no revision capabilities.

+We chose Markdown files in a Git repository for the handbook because it allows grouped multi-page changes and collaboration.
+This is more complicated than wikis or Google Docs, but we commit to help every teammate [learn how to edit this handbook](editing.md).

 ## Why make this handbook public?